jdtonkin/jdtonkin.github.io/index.md

 <div class="vh">

 <p>I study factors that promote and maintain biodiversity from a community, metacommunity and macroecological perspective.
 My research has mostly focused on running water ecosystems, but my interests are question focused, not system specific.
 I am currently a postdoctoral scholar at <a href="http://oregonstate.edu/">Oregon State University</a> in Corvallis, OR, USA.
 I'm based in the <a href="http://ib.oregonstate.edu/">Department of Integrative Biology</a>.
 You can read more about <a href="/about">me</a> (including contact details), my <a href="/research">research</a>, and my <a href="/publications">publications</a> on this website.
-Also find my <a href="https://medium.com/@jdtonkin">blog here</a>.
+Also find my <a href="https://medium.com/@jdtonkin" target="_blank">blog here</a>.

 <br>
 <br>